 Organisations must be registered with the Investment Promotion Authority (IPA) or be established by PNG legislation.
 In addition, organisations must demonstrate that they meet the following key criteria for funding:

-- Evidence of audited accounts: All interested and applying organisations must ensure they have been audited by a registered auditor (for private and non-government organisations) or the PNG Auditor General's Office (for eligible government organisations), for two or more recent consecutive years in the last four years.
-Certified audit reports must be without qualification, pertaining to the PNG operations, and submitted with financial statements for the relevant years.
+- Evidence of audited accounts: All interested and applying organisations must ensure they have been regularly audited by an independent, registered auditor (for private and non-government organisations) or the PNG Auditor General's Office (for eligible government organisations).
+Government agencies can also use independent auditors if the Auditor General is unable to prioritise their audits.
+The certified audit reports must be for two or more recent consecutive years in the last four years, without significant qualifications, pertaining to the PNG operations and submitted with the financial statements for the relevant years.

-- Clear title to land: For any projects involving infrastructure activities, evidence of security to land title, lease (usually a 99-year lease for government land) or legally-registered land use agreement (for customary land) is a requirement.
+- Clear title to land: For any projects involving infrastructure activities, evidence of security to land title, lease (accepted as a traditional 99-year lease where land ownership reverts to GoPNG; generally, sub-lease are not acceptable) or legally or legally-registered land use agreement (for customary land) is a requirement.
+For projects involving light infrastructure (e.g., water supplies, minor upgrades) in multiple sites, land-use agreements can be provided at a later stage (in the Detailed Proposal) but should include all available information and plans for land use agreement finalization.

 - All assets created by the project will be community or government owned or in some way be assured as an asset that will benefit the community on an on-going basis.